SneakyNinja81/eecs348_FinalProject/README.md

 # User Manual
 ## Introduction
-This reposotority contain the c++ code for a boolean algebra calcualtor.
+This repository contain the C++ code for a Boolean algebra calcualtor.
-The calcualtor takes as input boolean algebra expressions and outputs the expressions truth value table.
+The calculator takes an input Boolean algebra expression and outputs the expression's truth value.

-To install run `git clone https://github.com/SneakyNinja81/eecs348_FinalProject.git` in the terminal.
+To install, run `git clone https://github.com/SneakyNinja81/eecs348_FinalProject.git` in the terminal.
-Then compile the code with `g++ Project.cpp -o Project.exe` on Linux or Windows and `g++ Project.cpp -std=c++11 -o Projec.exe` on Mac.
+Then, compile the code with `g++ Project.cpp -o Project.exe` on Linux or Windows and `g++ Project.cpp -std=c++11 -o Projec.exe` on Mac.
-Finally you can run the program with `./Project.exe`
+Finally, run the program with `./Project.exe`

 ## Getting Started
-Enter an expression using T to represent True, F to represent False, and the folowing symbols to represent logical operators
+Enter a logical expression using T to represent True, F to represent False, and the following symbols as logical operators.

 <table>
    <thead>